ShunSakurai/password_generator/README.md

 This program is coded in Python with tkinter and is distributed in .exe format through [py2exe](http://www.py2exe.org/), and in Mac .app format through [py2app](https://pythonhosted.org/py2app/).

 ## Installation
 It is currently available for Windows and Mac at [Releases](https://github.com/ShunSakurai/password_generator/releases).
-An iPhone version is also available as a [Pythonista](http://omz-software.com/pythonista/) code.
+An iOS version is also available as a [Pythonista](http://omz-software.com/pythonista/) code.
 You can run it by using the URL scheme pythonista://password_iphone.py or add it to the home screen using [Pythonista Shortcut](http://omz-software.com/pythonista/shortcut/).

 If you have the Python environment installed, you can run the source code with `python(3) password_generator.py` or `import password_generator` on any OS.